flutter/website/src/docs/resources/faq.md

 ### What operating systems can I use to build a Flutter app?

-Flutter supports development using Linux, macOS, ChromeOS and Windows.
+Flutter supports development using Linux, macOS, ChromeOS, and Windows.

 ### What language is Flutter written in?